hydroserver2/hydroserver-sensorthings/README.md

 ]
 ```

-You may further customize your API instance by subclassing `hydrothings.SensorThingsAbstractEngine` to create your own SensorThings engine to pass to the API instance instead of an existing backend.
+You may further customize your API instance by subclassing `sensorthings.SensorThingsAbstractEngine` to create your own SensorThings engine to pass to the API instance instead of an existing backend.
 This is useful if you want to map the SensorThings API endpoints to a custom database backend.

-You can also modify specific SensorThings endpoints and components using `hydrothings.SensorThingsComponent` and `hydrothings.SensorThingsEndpoint` to add custom authorization rules, disable certain endpoints, or customize SensorThings properties schemas.
+You can also modify specific SensorThings endpoints and components using `sensorthings.SensorThingsComponent` and `sensorthings.SensorThingsEndpoint` to add custom authorization rules, disable certain endpoints, or customize SensorThings properties schemas.

 ## Documentation

-For detailed documentation on how to use HydroServer SensorThings, please refer to the [official documentation](https://hydroserver2.github.io/django-hydrothings/).
+For detailed documentation on how to use HydroServer SensorThings, please refer to the [official documentation](https://hydroserver2.github.io/hydroserver-sensorthings/).

 ## Funding and Acknowledgements